-- Engaging in policy development;
+- Engaging in policy development

-- Advocating for systemic change;
+- Advocating for systemic change

-- Representing issues our member’s identify;
+- Representing issues identified by our members

-- Providing leadership on priority issues to pursue;
+- Providing leadership on priority issues

-- Creating a space for collaboration within the AOD sector;
+- Creating a space for collaboration within the AOD sector

 - Keeping our members and stakeholders informed about issues relevant to the sector; and

 - Supporting evidence-based practice that reduces AOD related harms and maintains the dignity of those who use AOD (and related) services.